Louise Kenny

-Louise Clare Kenny (born 1970) is a British physician who is Professor and Executive Pro-Vice-Chancellor at the University of Liverpool.
-She was elected a Commander of the Order of the British Empire in the 2022 New Year Honours.
+Louise Clare Kenny (born 1970) is a British physician who is a Professor of Fetal and Maternal Health and Pro-Vice-Chancellor at the University of Liverpool.
+She was appointed a Commander of the Order of the British Empire in the 2022 New Year Honours.

 Early life and education

 Kenny was born and raised in Liverpool.
 Her grandparents were Irish immigrants who moved to Liverpool during the Great Depression.
 Her mother was born during the Liverpool Blitz, an attack that killed Kenny's great aunt and her children.
 Kenny has said that she always wanted to become a doctor.
 As a teenager, she worked in a café in the Great Homer Street market.
 She studied medicine at the University of Liverpool, where she initially intended to become a cardiologist.
 She changed her mind the moment she saw a baby being born.
 After training as a senior house officer, she started a doctoral research programme at the University of Nottingham funded by the Medical Research Council and WellBeing for Women.